Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 c1908 Source: Maidenhead Advertiser

 Private Thomas Ginder stayed on in South Africa after the Second Boer War, however his heavy drinking was soon to catch up with him.
-Sadly Thomas Ginder passed away on 2nd February 1913, after suffering from Delirium Tremens due to acute alcohol withdrawal on his passage back to England.
+Sadly, Thomas Ginder passed away on 2nd February 1913, after suffering from Delirium Tremens due to acute alcohol withdrawal on his passage back to England on The Edinburgh Castle.
 He was subsequently buried at sea.

 Mary Charlotte passed away a little less than a year later on 28th December 1914.